jamesguo71/re/midterm.md

 ## P1

-For this one, I just used the 4q67-plain linux version (since the Game of Thrones version is present).
+For this one, I just used the 4q67-plain linux version (since the Game of Thrones version is not present).

-By using strace or looking at the `eax` register, we can easily grasp the syscalls made in the beginning, `stat` and `mprotect`.
+By using strace or looking at the `eax` register values in the syscalls, we can easily grasp the syscalls made in the beginning: `stat` and `mprotect`.

 With the auto-analysis of Ghidra we can see the program expects a `.probe` file, let's give it one: